BiodataMiningGroup/quimbi/README.md

 A quick exploration tool for multivariate bioimages.
 A reference if you use QUIMBI in your own work will be available soon.

+## Data Creation
+To create appropriate data files use `quimbi_h5_parser.py` within the pyscripts folder.

+For convenience we provide an anaconda environment which can be created by `conda env create -f environment.yml` and activated with `conda activate grine`.

+Use `python quimbi_h5_parser.py -h` for further information about how to use the script.

+## Data Files
+It's important to place your data files in a folder called `data` in quimbis root directory: `quimbi/data`

 ## Local Version
 ### Installation
 To run the project you need `node` and `npm` .
 Clone this repository, run `npm install` and then `npm run build` to build the project.